dankuck/dankuck.github.io/_posts/2017-11-15-review-catch-me-if-you-can.md

 Maybe that's a clue that the book is partly fiction for sake of drama.
 In real life, there has to be some connection from the resolution of a true story to the part where the anti-hero tells all in a best-selling novel.

-Not to harp on it, but it is a thrilling book.
+But it is a thrilling book.

 Frank starts off with a simple check book his father gives him.
 He soon realizes that he can write checks even if he has no money in the bank.